Luc-S/Toon-HASS/README.md

 - 1 input_number (max 6 options)
 - 1 custom alarm

+The tile will show the first 3 configured sensors.
 If you don't enter an alarm object, this space will be left empty.

 I'm not a developer so I'm sure the code isn't what it should be, if you have any remarks or hints/tips about some pieces of code please let me know.

 How to install: